Karguo/TVShows/README.md

 App listing TV shows based on comic books that are currently showing

 Will be using:
-- Ruby code the pages,
+- Ruby to code the pages,
 - CSS to style the pages,
 - Postgresql to create the database to hold the show information,
 - ActiveRecord
 - possibly link to OMDBapi

 - Each page will have the same top Title and Navigation bar
-- Navigation bar will include links to: - home, login/signup and possibly a theme switcher (which will use JS)
+- Navigation bar will include links to: - home, login/signup, email us/suggestions and possibly a theme switcher (which will use JS)

-Models will include a shows table, a comments table and a users table.
+Models will include shows, comments and users.
-Shows table will hold id, title of show, an image_url of the show (possibly from OMDBapi) Comments table will hold id, a text body and a show_id Users table will hold id, email, password_digest and a column checking if user is an admin or not.
+Shows table will hold id, title of show, an image_url of the show (possibly from OMDBapi).
+Comments table will hold id, a text body and a show_id Users table will hold id, email, password_digest and a column checking if user is an admin or not.
+Suggestions will hold id, user_id/email and a text body.

 Admin users will be allowed to ADD new shows, EDIT show information and DELETE show information.
 Regular guest users will be allowed to LIKE a show and to COMMENT (and edit/delete their comment) a show